 The museum documents the development of running and the marathon worldwide.
 Numerous races have provided material from their events, including the Boston Marathon, New York City Marathon, the Marine Corp Marathon in Washington DC, the Tallinn Marathon, the Prague Marathon and the Venice Marathon.

-In 1997, under the Cultural Senate of Berlin and later the Berlin City Museum Foundation, the museum was established in premises at the Berlin Olympic Park and in 2003 one wing was renovated to help house the museum's 100,000 artifacts.
-The Sports Museum's collections help to make historical topics in sports tangible as cultural, social, and living phenomena and convey the history of sport as an integral part of human history.
-Traveling exhibits have been created to present the various aspects of sport to the public which currently includes a special collection on the international running movement dedicated to city marathons and road races.
+In 1997 the museum was established in premises at the Berlin Olympic Park and in 2003 one wing was renovated to help house the museum's 100,000 artefacts.
+The Museum's collections help to make historical topics in sports tangible as cultural, social, and living phenomena and convey the history of sport as an integral part of human history.
+Traveling exhibits have been created to present the various aspects of sport to the public which includes a special collection on the international running movement dedicated to city marathons and road races.

-For the 25th anniversary of AIMS in 2007, the museum created an 18-panel exhibit on the history of AIMS and the development of the marathon (in English), which was displayed at the 16th World Congress in Xiamen, China, and which is now on tour through the USA.
-This exhibit is also on display in both English and German in the Haus des Deutschen Sports in the Olympic Park.
+For the 25th anniversary of AIMS in 2007 the museum created an 18-panel exhibit on the history of AIMS and the development of the marathon (in English) which was displayed at the 16th World Congress in Xiamen, China.
+This exhibition subsequently went on tour through the USA.

 In March 2007, the Mayor of Marathon, Spyros Zagaris, visited the Berlin Sports Museum and presented the museum with an olive crown.
 This has since been bronze plated using a new immersion procedure, and is displayed in the museum.

-The running kit worn by Haile Gebrselassie when he set the World record in Berlin on 30 September 2007 (2:04:26) was quickly added to the Museum's exhibits, which also include memorabilia from two of the other four runners* who set World records in the real,– Berlin Marathon over the last decade.
+The running kit worn by Haile Gebrselassie when he set the World record in Berlin on 30 September 2007 (2:04:26) was quickly added to the Museum's exhibits, which also includes memorabilia from two of the other four runners who had set World records in the Berlin Marathon over the previous decade.

-Tegla Lorupe shoes are on display from her 2:20:43 record run on 26 September 1999, and the race number, shoes and water bottle used by Naoko Takahashi when she broke through the 2:20 barrier on 30 September 2001 (when she recorded 2:19:47) are also among the Museum's exhibits.
+Tegla Lorupe's shoes are on display from her 2:20:43 record run on 26 September 1999 and the race number, shoes and water bottle used by Naoko Takahashi when she broke through the 2:20 barrier on 30 September 2001 (to record 2:19:47) are also among the Museum's exhibits.

 In January 2008, at an official reception hosted by the Berlin government, leading representatives of AIMS presented a cheque for $10,000 to the AIMS Marathon Museum of Running.
-The donation will enable the Museum's exhibition space to be extended.
+The donation was to help extend the Museum's exhibition space and has been continued annually since then.